geoserver/geoserver.github.io/_posts/2026-04-21-geoserver-3-rc-crowdfunding-success.md

 That is exactly the kind of work communities depend on, and exactly the kind of work that is hardest to finance unless users and organizations step forward together.

-GeoServer 3.0-RC is proof that this model can work.
+GeoServer 3.0-RC proves that this model can work.

 ## Help us finish strong